jervisfm/resqlite/README.md

 ReSqlite
 ========

 # Introduction
-ReSqlite is an extension of Sqlite that aism to add basic replication functionality to Sqlite databases.
+ReSqlite is an extension of Sqlite that aims to add basic replication functionality to Sqlite database.